DanilaSuvorov/ZooHack/README.md

 # Problem:
 We believe that there are a lot of wildlife incidents that are not reported to the relevant authorities or which are reported too long after that incident.

+# About Us
+We are a Russian team that consists of 3 people.
+The first person is Dmitriy Sevastyanov who is 17 y.o.
+He is a full-stack programmer on Python and Java.
+The second participant of our team is Vladimir Yafarov who is 18 y.o.
+He is the manager and creates cool presentations.
+And the last person in our team is the youngest.
+Danila Suvorov is 14 y.o.
+He is a programmer, too.
+In spite of his age he already knows coding languages as Python, Java, C# and JavaScript.
+We have already taken part in more than 10 hackathons and we are not going to stop.

+#From Russia with love :)
+#Из России с любовью :)